bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 ## DI

-Let's log a result with [monolog](https://github.com/Seldaek/monolog) logger.
+To demonstrate the power of DI, let's log a result with [monolog](https://github.com/Seldaek/monolog) logger library.
 Get it with [composer](http://getcomposer.org) first.

 ```bash
 composer require monolog/monolog ^1.0
 ```

-You instantiating `monolog` object with the `new` operator is *strongly discouraged*, you "receive" a created instance as a dependency instead.
+A naive approach is to instantiate a `monolog` object with the `new` operator whenever you need it.
+However this approach is *strongly discouraged* (and make testing much harder).
+Instead, your objects should receive a created instance as a constructor dependency.
 This is called the [DI pattern](http://en.wikipedia.org/wiki/Dependency_injection).

-To do this make a `MonologLoggerProvider` dependency provider in `src/Module/MonologLoggerProvider.php`
+To do this, let's create a `MonologLoggerProvider` dependency provider in `src/Module/MonologLoggerProvider.php`

 ```php
 <?php